+The Growth Management Department facilitates well-designed, efficient, healthy, and safely built developments, while ensuring preservation of the natural and cultural environment.
 Responsibilities include long range planning, environmental planning and education, building permitting, and development review.
-In coordination with state and federal laws, the Department ensures compliance with all County codes and regulations including the Comprehensive Plan, Florida Building Code, Ponte Vedra Zoning Ordinances, and Land Development Code, as well as maintaining related public records.
+In coordination with state and federal laws, the Department ensures compliance with all County codes and regulations including the Comprehensive Plan, the Florida Building Code, Ponte Vedra Zoning Ordinances, and the Land Development Code, as well as maintaining related public records.

 Building Services Division

 - Application Management

 Development Review Committee, Commercial plan review and inspection, Subdivision plan review and inspection, Construction Surety (bonds, letters of credit), As-Built review & inspection, Lot grading drainage complaints.
-View Pending Applications.